We’ve moved! As of April 1, 2022 our new address is 770 Sheridan Lake Road, Rapid City, South Dakota 57702

 Developing a plan for your inevitable passing can be tough, but these important decisions can’t wait.
 With the help of our competent attorneys, you can explore creative estate planning solutions to your pressing concerns.
 Writing a will is a prudent choice because the document legally binds your wishes regarding your property and other rights.
 At Aspen Legacy Planning, our will attorneys in Rapid City, SD bring decades of experience to help each client draft clear and decisive wills.

-Call (605) 610-4016 to schedule your no-obligation consultation with our South Dakota estate planning lawyers.
+Call (605) 610-4016 to schedule your no-obligation consultation with our Rapid City will amendment experts.

 When you die without a will, your estate is considered "intestate."
 The property in your estate will be distributed in accordance with your state's intestacy laws.